TikTok Engagement Rate Calculator

 Why TikTok Engagement Is Different

-TikTok engagement rates are roughly 5 times higher than Instagram and 10 times higher than Facebook.
-This is because TikTok’s algorithm is designed around engagement — every video is tested with small audience batches, and only content that generates strong interactions gets expanded distribution.
+TikTok engagement rates are roughly 4 times higher than Instagram and more than 25 times higher than Facebook.
+This is because TikTok’s algorithm is designed around engagement.
+Every video is tested with small audience batches, and only content that generates strong interactions gets expanded distribution.
 This creates a natural floor where most content that gets seen at all has already been pre-filtered for engagement quality.
-The result is that “average” TikTok engagement (around 4.9%) would be considered exceptional on any other platform.
+The result is that “average” TikTok engagement (around 4.25%) would be considered exceptional on any other platform.

 The Role of Shares in TikTok’s Algorithm

 While likes are the most common interaction, shares carry the most algorithmic weight on TikTok.
-A share tells the algorithm that the viewer found the content valuable enough to actively send it to someone else — the strongest possible endorsement.
+A share tells the algorithm that the viewer found the content valuable enough to actively send it to someone else, which is the strongest possible endorsement.
 Videos with high share rates often experience extended distribution cycles, reaching new audience batches days or even weeks after posting.
 Our breakdown chart shows your share percentage so you can see how your content performs on this critical metric.

 Related Tools